Tustin Unified Celebrates 2019 Red Ribbon Week

 “Tustin Unified provides a coordinated program of drug, alcohol and tobacco awareness education throughout the year,” Yessian said.

-Activities include student assemblies, parent meetings, “Every 15 Minutes” program, tobacco cessation workshops, drug- and alcohol-free Grad Night parties and an intervention program for drug and alcohol violations called “Project Today,” funded entirely by the Assistance League of Tustin.
+Activities include student assemblies, parent meetings, “Every 15 Minutes” program, tobacco cessation workshops, drug diversion programs, online intervention programs, drug- and alcohol-free Grad Night parties, and an intervention program for drug and alcohol violations called “Project Today,” funded entirely by the Assistance League of Tustin.

 For more information about Red Ribbon Week, call your local school or the TUSD Communications Office at (714) 730-7339.